 Assisted Places are intended to enable gifted children to attend the school irrespective of family income.

 Assisted Places are only available to those who are successful in our entrance examination and interview, assistance is not guaranteed if a place is offered.
 We attempt to help as many families as possible, but funds are limited: awards will therefore be based on the child’s performance in the entrance examination and assessment of need required.
-The level of fee remission will be determined on a sliding scale which may offer up to 100 per cent reduction in fees.
 Assistance towards the cost of school uniform, school meals and travel may also be available in cases of particular need.
 Parents’ income and assets will be assessed annually and all information will be treated in the strictest confidence.
 The exact amount of fee reduction will depend upon family circumstances.
 Parents are encouraged to contact the admissions team to discuss their individual circumstances, in complete confidence.
 For the higher levels of fee remission, the school reserves the right to visit parents at home or make other relevant enquiries to establish genuine levels of income.